krb5/krb5/doc/admin/database.rst

    use unlocked iteration; this variant will take longer, but will keep the database available to the KDC and kadmind while it runs.

 #.
+Wait until the above changes have propagated to all replica KDCs
+   and until all running KDC and kadmind processes have serviced requests using updated principal entries.

+#.
 On the master KDC, run ``kdb5_util purge_mkeys`` to clean up the
    old master key.